John0207/John0207.github.io/README.md

-<p>You can use the [editor on GitHub](https://github.com/John0207/John0207.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.</p>

 # Introduction
 <p>
 It was certainly a long journey, but now that I am finished with my time at SNHU I can reflect on my growth, both as a software developer and modern and as a life-long learner.
 I originally began at SNHU as a criminal Justice major.
 After taking a few classes I began to realize that this career path was not for me.
 I had always had great interest in technology and growing up I spent a lot of time tinkering with anything I could get my hands on.
 I had drifted away from this interest in the first few years of my adult life but as I began to search for new career options my love of technology and computers came back.
 I thought back on taking an introduction to webpage design class in high school and how much I enjoyed writing code and designing my own websites.
 From there it was not long before I had switched my major to computer science with a concentration in software engineering.